ebradley12/Band-Camp-Tracker/terraform/README.md

     db_host = "<Your RDS Endpoint>"
     s3_bucket_name = "<Your S3 Bucket Name>"
     sender_email = "<Your SES Sender Email>"
-    recipient_email = "<Your SES Recipient Email>"
     ```

 ### **Provisioning ECRs and Configuring Components**
-Before proceeding with the deployment, ensure that Elastic Container Registries (ECRs) are provisioned, using the steps below.
+1. Before proceeding with the deployment, ensure that Elastic Container Registries (ECRs) are provisioned, using the steps below.
 This step is necessary as each component’s deployment depends on pre-provisioned ECRs.
 Once the ECRs are ready, navigate to the respective subfolder within the Terraform directory and use the same process to configure and apply the deployment for each component individually.
+2. Before deploying `reports.tf` or `alerts.tf`, the respective Docker images must be created, pushed to the ECR and the corresponding URLs added to the Terraform configuration before executing the below steps.

 # **Steps**